 Decider: If you plan to carry your iPad everywhere, the Mini might be a good choice, as it will fit in most any hand/shoulder bag larger than a clutch.
 This is mainly for women*, I suspect.
 If it'll only be at home, then a larger iPad may be indicated.

 * Alas, men in the US rarely carry any kind of bag.
 And that's a shame.
-Satchels are more common in many EU countries.
-I've carried a satchel in the US since the 90s.
-It's full of the stuff I like to have with me, including a mid-sized iPad!
+Bags are much more common in many EU countries.
+I've carried a shoulder bag in the US since the 90s.
+It's full of the stuff I like to have with me, including a mid-sized iPad, without straining my pockets.

 Storage refers to how much stuff your iPad will hold.
 The biggest storage hog, by far, is media content (videos and photos), and apps that contain lots of graphical content (games, mostly).
 Email uses very little or no local storage and eBooks use very little storage.